Kernix13/vision-grid-express/README.md

 3. More padding-top above footer `H2`
 4. Add an `about.html` file?
 5. When done, combine ALL CSS into one file
-6. No icons for `localStorage` and Google Fonts - where do I put them?
-Ditch the icons and create a list?

 4️⃣ README.md:

-1. 📌 Finish Future Improvements
-2. 📌 Finish Use of AI
+1. 📌 Finish Use of AI
+2. Project Overview and Features have similar content - rewrite both, shorten Project Overview

 5️⃣ Bugs